King Charles III plays a well-known nursery rhyme with carrots

-350 guests are amazed when King Charles III plays the melody of the children's song "Funkel, funkel, kleiner Stern" with a carrot and has a lot of fun doing so.
+350 guests are amazed when King Charles III plays the melody of the children's song "Funkel, funkel, kleiner Stern" with a carrot and has a lot of fun doing it.

 No time? blue News summarizes for you